 Direction 2: Reader can provide information to a device based on which the device may become available/unavailable.

 6.2.1 Direction 1 solution details

+The following solution descriptions, observations or analysis or evaluations, and specification impacts if any, were provided during the study.